Webull vs TD Ameritrade 2026: Which Broker Actually Wins?

 Pricing

-Webull's pricing is refreshingly simple.
-No commissions on stocks, ETFs, or options contracts.
-Margin rates run roughly 5.74%–9.74% depending on your balance, which is competitive for active traders.
-They make money on payment for order flow and margin interest — standard stuff across the industry.
+Webull keeps pricing simple.
+No commissions on stocks, ETFs, or options.
+Margin rates run roughly 5.74%–9.74% depending on your balance, which competes well for active traders.
+They make money on payment for order flow and margin interest — standard across the industry.

 Best For

-Active traders, options traders, technical analysts, and anyone who wants a professional-grade charting experience without paying for it.
+Active traders, options traders, technical analysts, and anyone who wants professional-grade charting without the price tag.

 TD Ameritrade Overview

-Here's the thing — TD Ameritrade as a standalone brand is technically gone.
-The Charles Schwab acquisition closed in 2020, and by 2024, the full account migration was complete.
-But the platform — specifically thinkorswim — is very much alive and still one of the most powerful trading tools available anywhere.
-TD Ameritrade's brand still has enormous search volume, and Schwab has been smart enough to keep the thinkorswim ecosystem intact rather than gut it.
+Here's what you need to know — TD Ameritrade as a standalone brand is technically gone.
+The Charles Schwab acquisition closed in 2020, and by 2024, the full account migration wrapped up.
+But the platform — specifically thinkorswim — is very much alive and still ranks among the most powerful trading tools out there.
+TD Ameritrade's brand still gets huge search traffic, and Schwab was smart enough to keep thinkorswim intact rather than dismantle it.

-So when people search "TD Ameritrade 2026," they're really asking about Schwab's platform, which inherited everything good about TD Ameritrade.
+So when people search "TD Ameritrade 2026," they're really asking about Schwab's platform, which inherited everything that made TD Ameritrade valuable.
 Think of it as TD Ameritrade wearing a Schwab name tag.

 Key Features

-- thinkorswim: One of the most powerful desktop trading platforms ever built — period, full stop, no debate
+- thinkorswim: One of the most powerful desktop trading platforms ever built — serious infrastructure for serious traders

 - Extensive research: Third-party research from Morningstar, CFRA, and others baked right in

-- Education: TD Ameritrade's Investopedia-rivaling educational library is still fully accessible via Schwab
+- Education: TD Ameritrade's educational library still rivals Investopedia and remains fully accessible via Schwab

-- Futures and forex: Full access to futures markets, something casual platforms rarely bother offering
+- Futures and forex: Full access to futures markets, something most casual platforms skip entirely

 - Branch access: As part of Schwab, you can walk into a physical branch — try doing that with Webull

-- No crypto: This is a real gap in 2026 — Schwab still hasn't launched direct crypto trading in any meaningful way, which feels increasingly embarrassing at this point
+- No crypto: This is a real gap in 2026 — Schwab still hasn't launched direct crypto trading in any meaningful way

 Pricing

 $0 stock and ETF commissions.
-Options are $0.65 per contract — that adds up fast if you're trading high volume.
+Options run $0.65 per contract — that adds up fast if you're trading high volume.
 No account minimum, no platform fees for thinkorswim.
-Margin rates are roughly comparable to Schwab's standard rates, sitting around 5.5%–8.5% depending on balance.
+Margin rates typically sit around 5.5%–8.5% depending on balance, roughly in line with Schwab's standard rates.

 Best For

-Long-term investors, options traders who need deep analytics, beginners who want structured education, and anyone who values being able to pick up the phone and talk to a human being.
+Long-term investors, options traders who need deep analytics, beginners who want structured education, and anyone who values being able to pick up the phone and talk to a human.

 Feature-by-Feature Comparison